Featured in

 Choi Goen with White Home Wall: Welcome, 2024.
 Courtesy: Hasisi Park

 Anyone driving along the Seoul Ring Expressway, which encircles the city like a cell membrane, can witness transnational recycling facilities mushrooming all around.
 These sites are fueled by the life cycles and changing economic circumstances of the city’s saturated population – particularly young students and newlyweds.
-Workers of countless nationalities dismantle, sort, and load the corpses of refrigerators, air conditioners, washing machines, and dishwashers into containers destined for ‘emerging’ countries, while the logos of global electrical giants adorn apartment buildings in the background.
+Workers of countless nationalities dismantle, sort and load the corpses of refrigerators, air conditioners, washing machines and dishwashers into containers destined for ‘emerging’ countries, while the logos of global electrical giants adorn apartment buildings in the background.

 In a city like Seoul, it’s not unusual for things we order at midnight to be delivered to our doorstep before we leave for work the next morning.
 People are no longer amazed that this is possible; instead, they are shocked and angry when this becomes impossible due to strikes, for example.
-The city’s nights are no longer the time of wandering ghosts or spirits but rather the time of shadowy servants of material infrastructure, the darkness colonized by our daytime.
+The city’s nights are no longer the time of wandering ghosts or spirits but rather the time of shadowy servants of material infrastructure, their darkness colonized by our daytime.
 To be honest, I’m cautious about using such terms since I know nothing about colonial ambitions, but it’s disconcerting to sense a material foundation that I can’t touch beneath my seemingly perfect, technologically connected life.
 This is not an ethical or political frustration but a sensory failure.
 I suspect Choi’s work also stems from such frustrations.

 In 2019, when she exhibited her sculpture of a freestanding air-conditioner shell in the annex courtyard of the Seoul Museum of Art (SeMA), which is housed in the former Belgian consulate, I wondered how it appeared to the caffeine-infused office workers in the bustling streets of Gangnam.
 White Home Wall: Welcome (2024), one of two large-scale sculptures installed at COEX, similarly arrived through the city’s narrowed arteries and aged wrinkles.
 Its perfect, polished surface reflects both the desire for self-expression and institutional demands.

 Meanwhile, her series using copper and brass piping began relatively recently.
 These materials are perhaps the most ubiquitous yet entirely invisible of all those around us.
 Choi’s pipes pierce the building’s skin, stitching wall to wall, surface to surface.
 In the three-person exhibition ‘Yolk’, at CYLINDER gallery in Seoul in 2023, Choi’s pipes extended from their pedestal, attacking the purity of sculpture.
 They are unconcerned with transporting water or gas; they exist to prove themselves, thereby proving the world, incorporating other materials like cement, concrete, glass and polyurethane as they go.
 The movement of the pipes is variable and dynamic, deriving from the force of pressing, tearing, splitting, bending, and cutting.
-This force is no longer constrained by the limits of the human body, can no longer be considered “corporeal.”
+This force is no longer constrained by the limits of the human body, can no longer be considered ‘corporeal’.

 In 2019, when the ‘White’ series was showcased at SeMA, Choi also had a solo exhibition at Thomas Park New York.
 Its curator, Park Mimi, rewrote the opening lines of Wallace Stevens’s poem ‘Disillusionment of Ten O’Clock’ (1915).
 ‘The houses are haunted / By white night-gown’ became ‘The (Korean) apartments are haunted by white air conditioners.’
 She continued: ‘In Korean, a wife is “a-nae”, which means an “indoor person”. [...]
 It is not surprising to see at the center of Korean women’s desires new refrigerators, new air conditioners, along with new big apartments.
 You are living in a house of desire, specially built by other people; you might realize at one point you don’t even know what you really desire other than cutting a fridge in half.’
 Park captures Choi’s shrewd, preemptive approach as a Korean woman artist.
 But I think this sentiment also aligns with the general outlook of our era.
 The act of cutting vertically to transition to a horizontal order reflects a new generation’s attitude toward place and space.